 Princess Cruises, one of the best-known names in cruising, first set sail in 1965 with a single ship cruising to Mexico.
-Today, the line has grown to become the third largest cruise line in the world, renowned for innovative ships and an environment of exceptional customer service.
-Since the line’s beginnings, Princess has frequently paved the way in the cruise industry, evolving to meet the needs of the today’s vacationer.
+Today, the line has grown to become one of the largest cruise line in the world, renowned for innovative ships and an environment of exceptional customer service.
+Since the line’s beginnings, Princess has frequently paved the way in the cruise industry, evolving to meet the needs of today’s vacationer.

 We are delighted to work with Xevo to offer innovative technology and entertainment services to our passengers and crew.
 The new system which debuted on the Royal Princess has received enthusiastic feedback and is being called the new standard in the industry.

 – Jan Swartz, President of Princess Cruises

 With Xevo’s ExperienceManager in place, passengers and crew are able to leverage state of the art video-on-demand (VOD) technology to select, start, pause, and resume video content of their choosing; they no longer have to settle for tuning in to scheduled programs already in progress.
 Music, news, and apps are also accessible on demand using the same hardware.

 The cruise line was also able to elevate its digital signage strategy.
 Princess Cruises can now send content to networked digital signs via the cloud, so they can instantly present contextually relevant messages to passengers.
 Prior to implementing ExperienceManager, Princess Cruises crew members had to walk the ship with USB sticks to update sign content.
 Xevo delivered a cost effective HTML5-based digital sign solution for Princess Cruise with a Digital Media Player powered by Android and a suite of web tools that make it easy to manage messages and screens.